Loving Someone With Anxiety Disorder

 In short, having an anxiety disorder can be mentally, physically, and emotionally draining.
 With this in mind, how can we begin to effectively show love to someone who is experiencing something as challenging as living with anxiety?

 In general, anxiety is a real mental illness that deserves attention and acknowledgment.
 You might read up on anxiety and ask your partner what anxiety means for them and what they wish people knew about it.
 It may show them that you care, simply because you asked.
-Other helpful questions might include, "What triggers your anxiety?" and "How do you manage it?"
+Other helpful questions might include, "What triggers your anxiety?" and "How do you manage panic attacks?"
 This can help you understand what their anxiety is like when it gets particularly bad for them and what you can do to help.

 To avoid merging your partner with their illness, it can be important to remember that anxiety is not typically a weakness or a chosen way of being.
 People with anxiety usually wish to be seen as more than their illness.
 They're likely aware of the impact they have on others, and that can be difficult in itself.
 Saying things like, "Chill out," or "You're overreacting," may only increase their pain and make them feel more isolated.

 In moments of frustration, it can be easy to make "you" statements, such as "You are irrational," or "You are always disappointing me."
 This can fuel an argument, stir up unhealthy defense mechanisms, and make the problem about the person instead of the mental illness.
 In reality, your partner’s behavior may rarely be personal.
 It’s often beneficial to take a step back so you can be calm and compassionate.
 Responses like, "What you're going through sounds hard.
 Do you want to talk about it?" or "Is there something I can do to reassure you?" tend to be much more helpful, potentially allowing you to refocus the conversation on the problem and not the person.
+In other words, while meeting your partner where they are tends to be very helpful, doing so without being reactive by taking it personally will be more helpful.

 Celebrate the small victories

-For a person living with an anxiety disorder, completing small tasks sometimes feels like conquering a mountain.
+For a person living with an anxiety disorder, completing small tasks sometimes seems like conquering a mountain.
 Don't forget to celebrate their milestones, no matter how little, such as having the courage to answer the phone or attend a social event with you.
 By celebrating what they can do, you may divert attention away from what they can't do and potentially motivate them to continue taking consistent steps forward in their recovery.

 If you have a self-care ritual that you like to do, or if you're thinking of starting one, you might ask them to join you.
 Options could include yoga, breathing exercises, or taking long walks in the mornings and evenings.
-Not only may this solidify your relationship and create deeper intimacy, but it can also help to ease and reduce their anxiety.
+Not only may this solidify your relationship and create deeper intimacy, but it can also help ease and reduce their anxiety.

 Rawpixel